 CRA advocates for a healthy and prosperous environment that preserves America’s ability to innovate and promote economic growth.
 CRA believes environmental regulations need to be guided by law and rooted in science.
 As a result, our industry supports policies that are stringent but workable across a range of important environmental issues, including air quality, water quality, pollution prevention, and toxins, as regulated by the Environmental Protection Agency (EPA) and United States Department of Agriculture (USDA).

-CRA recently announced new climate change policy principles that will guide the industry’s advocacy to ensure a more sustainable future for corn refining, agriculture, and consumers.
+CRA’s Climate Change Policy Principles guide the industry’s advocacy to ensure a more sustainable future for corn refining, agriculture, and consumers.

 These principles will drive advocacy for science-based public policies that demand economically-sound decisions at the state, federal and global levels.